VCTLabs/bruce/trunk/README.txt

 Installation
 ============

+XXX check version

-Bruce REQUIRES Python 2.5 and pyglet Subversion r2029, or 1.1 *later than beta1*
+Bruce REQUIRES Python 2.5 and pyglet Subversion r2030?, or 1.1 *later than beta1*
 when it's released.

 To install Bruce, run::